-Transport Canada, the Child Passenger Safety Association of Canada, and child passenger safety advocates everywhere encourage parents to keep children rear facing until they outgrow their restraint, and promote shopping for an infant/child seat that will accommodate your child for as long as possible.
+Transport Canada, the Child Passenger Safety Association of Canada, and child passenger safety advocates everywhere encourage parents to keep children rear facing until they outgrow their restraint, and promote shopping for a convertible seat that will accommodate your child for as long as possible.
 For many children this is realistically beyond age four.
-Parents often worry about their child’s legs at this age – what on earth do they do with them?!
+Parents often worry about their child’s legs at this age – what on earth do they do with them!?
 Won’t they break in a crash?
 Research indicates that injuries to the legs are uncommon in rear-facing children, with a greater frequency of injuries in forward-facing children.
 Remember that in a crash everything moves towards the point of impact, so in a frontal crash everything goes forwards, including legs.
 Rear-facing car seats are designed to best protect the head, neck, and spine; even if legs were injured in a crash, they’re much easier to fix than a head or spinal injury.
 Leg room varies greatly from car seat to car seat, so that is one factor to consider when shopping.
 Kids are much more flexible than adults, and can sit in ways where we would be very uncomfortable.